RexRowan/RexRowan/README.md

 Topological phases suggest that information may sometimes reside not locally, but in global structure.

 ---
+> *“There are more things in heaven and earth, Horatio,
+> Than are dreamt of in your philosophy.”*
+>
 [SYSTEM LOG: INTERPRETATION_SEQUENCE_STARTED]

 Suppose an observer could stand outside the universe.